Learn more about curcumin and other herbal medicines at the Restorative Medicine Herbal Certification program. More information HERE.

 Considered a more natural process, some formulas blend turmeric essential oils with a proprietary extract of curcumin.
 This technique may not spike absorption as much as the previously listed technologies.
 However, studies suggest the curcumin remains in systemic circulation longer.
 This form offers a full-spectrum of curcumin constituents and may be preferred by some practitioners who appreciate this more natural approach.

 Despite the existence of more than 9,000 studies, the author surmises that there is still much left to learn about curcumin compounds, bioavailability, and bioactivity.
 With so many variables to consider, it is difficult to make a fair comparison between the many curcumin technologies.
-In the end, the clinical results may be the best judge of product quality.
+In the end, a mix of different forms of curcumin may be the solution- let clinical results be the best judge of product quality!